 I have been a professional journalist since 1986, when I landed my first job (as a junior in high school) in the sports department of the Quad-City Times in Davenport, Iowa.
-Today, I write about addiction and recovery, caregiving, and public health for several large U.S. companies.
+Today, I write about mental health, addiction and recovery, medical cannabis, caregiving, and public health.
+I have written branded content for Fortune 500 companies such as Universal Health Services, but I also have filed journalistic reports for Healthline.com.

 I got into writing about health when I re-entered the workforce in 2013.
 That’s when my dad entered a memory care facility and was diagnosed with a very rare brain disease called frontotemporal degeneration, behavioral variant, also known as Pick’s.
 You can learn more about my dad’s rare disease by clicking here.
 Dad died Sept.
 27, 2015.

 Prior to going to work as a freelancer for Healthline.com, I had a very satisfying career in newspapers.
 After graduating from Augustana College in 1992, I moved to Phoenix where I proudly served as a Pulliam Fellow at the Arizona Republic and briefly worked for the Scottsdale Progress after that.
-I then moved to Southern California, where I led a very privileged gay lifestyle working as a writer for The Anaheim Bulletin and the Orange County Register, and then as an editor at Los Angeles Times Community News, Press-Telegram of Long Beach, and even The Advocate, the historic gay and lesbian news magazine founded in 1967.
+I then moved to Southern California, where I worked as a reporter for The Anaheim Bulletin and Orange County Register.
+I left the Register weeklies to work as an editor at Los Angeles Times Community News, and later the Press-Telegram of Long Beach.
+I even worked a year as executive news editor of The Advocate, the historic gay and lesbian news magazine founded in 1967.

 I returned to the Quad-Cities in 2002 to escape a raging crystal meth addiction.
 My father already was living in a facility at that time, but he chose to move back into his apartment upon my arrival.
 I cared for him in his apartment, checking on him several times daily, for many years before moving in with him in 2012.
 He re-purchased the family home that he lost to my mother in their (second) divorce in 1984.
 She died in in 1995, and my brother and I inherited the home and sold it.
 The second time I inherited it (last year), I bought out my brother’s half and kept it.
 I have been enjoying renovating the cute little house that I was brought home to as a newborn in 1970.